tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 - [`NPCVehicle`](../../NPCs/Vehicle/)

-    The vehicle models (NPCs) spawned by one of the `TrafficSimulators`.
+    The vehicle models (*NPCs*) spawned by one of the `TrafficSimulators`.
     They are spawned according to the `TrafficSimulator` configuration and either drive around the map randomly (when spawned by a [`RandomTrafficSimulator`](#random-traffic)) or follow the predefined path (when spawned by a [`RouteTrafficSimulator`](#route-traffic)).
-    NPC Vehicles are managed by one central knowledge base.
+    `NPCVehicles` are managed by one central knowledge base.

 The process of spawning a `NPCVehicle` and its later behavior control is presented on the following sequence diagram.

+<!-- ![traffic components sequence diagram](traffic_components_sequence.png) -->

+![traffic components sequence diagram](traffic_components_sequence_ext.png)

 !!! note "Sequence Diagram Composition"
     Please note that the diagram composition has been simplified to the level of *GameObjects* and chosen elements of the *GameObjects* for the purpose of improving readability.

-<!-- ![traffic components sequence diagram](traffic_components_sequence.png) -->

-![traffic components sequence diagram](traffic_components_sequence_ext.png)

 ## Lanelet2
 *Lanelet2* is a library created for handling a map focused on automated driving.